Exploring and Customizing the Photoshop Interface: A Step-by-Step Guide

 We can also observe this in our Shapes Tool.
 Currently, I have the Rectangle Tool shown.
 If I click and hold it, I can see that I have the Ellipse Tool, the Polygon Tool, and other tools available to us.

 The Menu Bar has standard menu items like File, Edit, and View, but also has custom options for Photoshop like Image, Layer, Filter, and Window.
 We will go into more detail with these drop-down menus later in the course.
-In the middle of the screen, you'll see the Document Window.
+In the middle of the screen, you will see the Document Window.

-This displays the file we're currently working on.
-If we have multiple files open, they'll display on top of the Document Window as tabs.
-Currently, we only have one tab open titled Interface, showing that it's zoomed in at 50% and showing the RGB for our image mode.
+This displays the file we are currently working on.
+If we have multiple files open, they will display on top of the Document Window as tabs.
+Currently, we only have one tab open titled “Interface, ” showing that it is zoomed in at 50% and displaying the RGB color mode for our image.

 Matt Fons